Who can get it

 - be 5 years or older

-- have permanent and severe bladder or bowel incontinence confirmed by a registered health professional
+- have permanent and severe incontinence confirmed by a registered health professional

 - be an Australian permanent resident or citizen for as long as you get the payment

-- have any eligible neurological conditions or eligible other conditions on the Bladder and Bowel website.
+- have eligible neurological conditions or other conditions as mentioned on the Department of Health website.